junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "-- And I can't use my power now."
 Cas's voice is less even now, Dean can feel him trying to roll his back as if to spread his wings to fly them out of there but nothing happens.
 Cas sounds so sick worried that his voice is bouldering terrified, "I'm so sorry, Dean.
 I didn't know..."

 "It's okay," Dean comforts him quickly, gathering himself, "not your fault, we'll figure it out.
-We got Chuck, we can handle another pagan god.
+We handled Chuck, we can handle another pagan god.
 Just need to figure out who he is."

 "If I can get closer to observe his symbols..."

 "I'll cover you."
 Dean doesn't need the whole sentence out to start moving.
 The Egyptian soldiers start attacking at the same moment.

-The sound of the first gun fire startles them like bonfire scaring off wild animals, but that only buys them less than a minute.
+The sound of the first gun fire startles them like bonfire scaring off wild animals, but that only buys them about a minute.
 Cas leaps toward the front end of the table.
 Dean sweeps the gun around, shifting the aim from one Egyptian soldier to another, whoever comes too close, and gunning down the one who almost gets a hold on Cas.
 The blood of that young soldier splutter onto the dining table.
 The caged crowd standing at the edge of the hall gasp out loudly in horror.
-Dean doesn't have the luxury to think about saving those other civilians.
+Dean doesn't have the luxury to think about saving those other civilians right now.

-He moves along the table, following Cas to approach those two men that seem to have the power to start all this, which should be their solution to end all this mess.
+He moves along the table, covering Cas's back, following him to approach those two men that seem to have the power to start all this, which should be their solution to end all the mess.
 Christ, who remember he's only here for the pie?
 He doesn't even see anything remotely look like pie, unless counting those two big bowl of oat and wheat pastry before the Pharaoh's seat as pie crust, but that's about it.
+He should probably remind Cas to only bring them next time when dessert is served.
 Dean almost laughs at his own brain still having the capability of thinking about pies in life-death situation like this.

 His gun runs out shortly.
 Dean has to grab one spear from those soldiers and fights just like another ancient Egyptian.
 Falling into their comfortable fighting realm, he has zero advantage over them and their weapons begin to wound him constantly.
 One stab cuts through his arm, another through his calf.
 Dean doesn't think he can hold much longer, probably the only soothing thought by then in his mechanically fighting head is -- if those men are attacking him, then maybe Cas is safe.

 "Dean!"

-Right when Dean thinks he's too exhausted to keep standing and fighting, he hears Cas's yelling, and a pair of strong hands dragging him firmly away from the attacking tips of the sharp spears.
-Cas is right there, holding him straight, supporting the weight of his body his wounded leg now is struggling to do.
+Right when Dean thinks he's too exhausted to keep standing and fighting, he hears Cas's yelling, and a pair of strong hands dragging him firmly away from the attacking tips of those sharp spears, hauling him closer to the table as a shelter.
+Cas is right there, holding him straight, supporting the weight of his body his wounded leg now is struggling to do its job.

 They are at the end of the table now, six feet away from the Pharaoh and the suspicious man.
 The soldiers surrounds them with a circle of another six feet distance, not closing in anymore.
 Dean realizes, they're probably more afraid of those two of their rulers than of them.

 "You figured out?
 Who's the wolfie?"
 Dean pants heavily, leaning on Cas.
-The Pharaoh stares numbly at the plates before him, uncaring of anything that is currently happening and tumbling in his kingdom.
+The Pharaoh stares numbly at the plates before him, uncaring of anything that is currently tumbling in his kingdom, breaking apart probably at any second.
 The other man checks them up with clear interest.

 "Yes," Cas says, meeting the man's gaze, but still answering Dean.
 "He's not a wolf, he's a jackal."